hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2ColorMorph.class/README.md

-A M2ColorMorph is a colored button that, when clicked on, sets its target's color to match its own.
+An M2ColorMorph is a colored button that, when clicked on, sets its target's color to match its own.